 Medical staff operations were the next thing to optimize, and the hospital requested a solution to control nurses’ response time.

 What does that mean?

 Imagine, a patient feels unwell.
 Whether medical equipment detects it or the man himself, the nurse should know about it at once.
 In most cases, the patient pushes a button near the bed and waits.
 Nurse response is a part of the hospital’s services – the standards are high, and delays are unacceptable.
 If there’s a complaint, the hospital should have an actual response time as proof – to protect or penalize nurses.
 The hospital’s reputation was at stake.

-KLOUDIP designed a nurse response system in Colombo hospital based on its IoT platform and telematics hardware.
+KLOUDIP designed a nurse response system based on its IoT platform and telematics hardware.
 Moreover, the service provider preserved the equipment already installed in the clinic.

 There’s a panic button connected to the main LED panel in the nurses’ office near each bed.
 It shows the ward number where a patient needs assistance.
 As the nurse visits the patient, she can turn off the alarm.
 The time between panic button activation and the nurse turning it off is considered a response time.

 KLOUDIP connected a panic button and an LED panel to the IoT HUB.
 The HUB receives data on nurse activities and sends it to the telematics software.
 The main challenge for KLOUDIP was the integration of the old “panic button+LED panel” system with the modern IoT HUB.
 We won’t describe technical details in the article, as every other case is individual.
 But if you are interested in technology, we’ll consult you on how to make it happen.
 Now, let’s see how it looks in the software.

 KLOUDIP developed KLOUD-Attendant – a special interface to display panic button statuses in all rooms in the hospital.
 The number of rooms displayed on a single desktop is unlimited – nurses see the full picture.
 Earlier, on the LED panel, they saw only one room at a time.